-Five sections

-- Principles to Which We Aspire responsibility to the public, clients, employers, profession, and colleagues, no sanctions for violating.
-NO CHANGE IN 2016. - Our Rules of Conduct 26 rules that you can be sanctioned for violating, many on accurate information and conflict of interest.
-NO CHANGE IN 2016. - o Advisory Opinions informal advice, formal advisory opinion, and annual report - Adjudication of Complaints of Misconduct filing a complaint of misconduct; how complaints are investigated and adjudicated - Discipline of Members discipline for Code violations plus other reasons (crime)
+- Most recent version 4/1/16 available on APA website - Five sections of code - Principles to Which We Aspire responsibility to the public, clients, employers, profession, and colleagues, no sanctions for violating. - Our Rules of Conduct 26 rules that you can be sanctioned for violating, many on accurate information and conflict of interest. - Advisory Opinions informal advice, formal advisory opinion, and annual report - Adjudication of Complaints of Misconduct filing a complaint of misconduct; how complaints are investigated and adjudicated - Discipline of Members discipline for Code violations plus other reasons (crime)